sifton/iso3166-1.rs/README.md

 ### Installation

-Add the following dependency to your Cargo.toml:
+Add the following dependency to your `Cargo.toml`:

 ```toml
 iso3166_1 = "*"